Recommended Literature about Blackjack

 - Biggest Disadvantage: the system is too complex for beginners, so you should probably read this book when you already have some decent experience in blackjack and card counting.

 - About the Author: Bryce Carlson has more than 40 years of experience playing blackjack and was one of the first pros to enter the online casino world.
 He developed a programme called the Omega II Blackjack Machine to help him analyze and improve his own game.
-It is rumored that he still plays online occasionally even today.
+There is a rumore that he still plays online occasionally even today.